 Read all the steps in this process carefully.
-Once you've done that, download and complete the OGS F-1 OPT recommendation form.
 Then gather and prepare all the items you need for your OPT application.
 Each document you print for your application should be single sided.

-Pick up your new I-20 at the OGS once you receive an email telling you that your new I-20 is ready.
+Pick up your new I-20 at the OGS once you receive an email telling you that it's ready.
 You will receive further instructions with your new I-20.

 Once you have received an updated I-20 with the OPT recommendation, make sure to sign your new I-20, photocopy it, and include the photocopy of your new I-20 with the rest of your OPT application materials (see the list of materials in the first step AND in the instructions you get with your new I-20).
 Make any suggested changes to your OPT application as recommended by an OGS advisor.

 Send your application to the US Citizenship and Immigration Services by FedEx or UPS.
 USCIS must receive it within 30 days of the date your I-20 was issued.